adanielnoel/NeuroTraders/README.md

 - `secdata/sentiment_analyser/models`: the different models available.
 So far the popular General Inquirer and the custom Word-Graph method.

 - `predictors/`: So far two different LSTM-based predictors, one in **Tensorflow** and one in **Keras**.

-Note: this part of the project is a bit messy.
+    - **NOTE**: this part of the project is a bit messy, it was developed at a Hackathon under serious time constraints and sleep deprivation and has not been cleaned up much since.

 - `trading_sim/`: A simple trading simulator for testing the performance of different trading strategies.

-Note: this part of the project is also quite messy.
+    - **NOTE**: this part of the project is also quite messy, see previous note.

 - `new_database/`: The database we compiled for the project and that we decided to include so that it is easier to start experimenting with the code.